unbit/uwsgi-docs/WSGIquickstart.rst

 A common problem with webapp deployment is "stuck requests".
 All of your threads/workers are stuck blocked on a request and your app cannot accept more requests.

 To avoid that problem you can set an ``harakiri`` timer.
-It is a monitor (managed by the master process) that will destroy processes stuck for more than the pecified number of seconds
+It is a monitor (managed by the master process) that will destroy processes stuck for more than the specified number of seconds

 .. code-block:: ini